 Subject Detail Delegated by: Delegated to: Day-to Day management - Care &Repair To deal with the day to day management of the Care & Repair Service.
 Executive Committee Head of Community Services Care Standards Act 2000 To identify and register with the Commission for Care Standards Inspection the "Registered Provider" and the "Registered Manager" for the purposes of the Care Standards Act 2000.
-Executive Committee Executive Director of Leisure, Environmental & Community Services Statements of Purpose To register up-to-date Statements of Purpose with the Commission for Care Standards Inspection.
+Executive Committee Head of Community Services Statements of Purpose To register up-to-date Statements of Purpose with the Commission for Care Standards Inspection.
 Executive Committee Head of Community Services Supporting People Charges To collect and recover Supporting People Charges within the Charging Policy adopted by the Council and to refer cases to the Head of Legal Equalities and Democratic Services to institute proceedings to recover such charges.
-Exec Head of Housing (with Head of Legal Equalities and Democratic Services)
+Executive Committee Head of Housing (with Head of Legal Equalities and Democratic Services)

 Subject Detail Delegated by: Delegated to: Designated Public Places Orders To implement Designated Public Places Orders, as required, in accordance with agreed procedures.
 Executive Committee.
-Executive Director of Leisure, Culture, Environmental & Community Services and, in his/her absence, Head of Community Services, following consultation with Portfolio Holder for Community Safety and local Ward Members.
+Head of Community Services, following consultation with Portfolio Holder for Community Safety and local Ward Members.
 Anti-social behaviour - Applications for Injunctions To make applications for injunctions under the Housing Act 1996 as amended by Section 13 of the Anti-Social Behaviour Act 2003 to prohibit Anti-Social Behaviour that affects the management of the Council's housing stock including applications for Exclusion and Power of Arrest.
-Executive Committee Principal Solicitor, i consultation with Head of Community Services / ASB Manager / Head of Housing Anti-social behaviour - Breaches of Injunctions To take action to enforce breaches of injunctions made under Section 13 of the Anti-Social Behaviour Act 2003 Executive Committee Principal Solicitor, i consultation with Head of Community Services / ASB Manager /Head of Housing Voluntary Acceptable Behaviour Contracts / Voluntary Parental Commit- ment To enter into voluntary Acceptable Behaviour Contracts and voluntary Parental Commitment.
-Executive Committee H o Community Services / ASB Manager /Tenancy Manager / Anti- Social Behaviour Co-ordinators
+Executive Committee Principal Solicitor, in consultation with Head of Community Services / Head of Housing Anti-social behaviour - Breaches of Injunctions To take action to enforce breaches of injunctions made under Section 13 of the Anti-Social Behaviour Act 2003 Executive Committee Principal Solicitor, in consultation with Head of Community Services / Head of Housing Voluntary Acceptable Behaviour Contracts / Voluntary Parental Commit- ment To enter into voluntary Acceptable Behaviour Contracts and voluntary Parental Commitment.
+Executive Committee H o Community Services / Tenancy Manager / Anti- Social Behaviour Co-ordinators